 Cochlear implants are located in a place not very likely to get hit if you go flying off a bike, or fall over while skiing.
 American football is a bit more intense, with rear-side impacts not completely unlikely, but a regular football helmet should be good enough to protect an implant.
 The implants have titanium cases, and are probably stronger than your skull.

 Adam’s helmet is intended to protect the external processor and headpiece, in addition to its usual duties.
 From the looks of it, nothing comes close to those items.
 The helmet should be adjusted so it is snug, and does not move around on the head.
 Adam’s magnet was in the usual position and he has no problems with the helmet padding, he says his helmet felt like a custom made item.
 It sure looks the business and a very cool piece of kit.
-This helmet is available from Dave Lamm at AAA Sales (515-745-2531) for about $350.
+This helmet was manufactured by Xenith.
+Contact the company for more information.

 Giro Indicator Universal fit helmet : This has a slight gap in the back/rear sides with just enough room for a cochlear implant processor, and the rear strap goes over the processor.
 You can add a huggie (from Advanced Bionics) for additional security or you can try a skeleton earmold from Westone.
 It is like an open hearing aid earmould, and you put the T-mic through it.